-In order to follow the examples in this documentation, you should have the latest version of
+In order to follow the examples in this documentation site, you should have the latest version of

-plotly installed (4.x), as detailed in the Getting Started guide.
-This documentation (under https://plotly.com/python) is incompatible with
+plotly installed (5.x), as detailed in the Getting Started guide.
+This documentation (under https://plotly.com/python) is compatible with

 import problems or